-Storm overflow not handled by the existing retention pond system and permitted discharges into the Metro/King County treatment system, is permitted under NPDS to be piped and discharged to wetland 3113.
+Storm overflow not handled by the existing retention pond system and permitted discharges into the Metro/King County treatment system, is permitted under NPDS Industrial Stormwater Permit.

 - 2) Will the project require any work over, in or adjacent to (within 200 feet) the described waters?
 If yes, please describe and attach available plans.